Where Do Mosquitoes Go During Daytime?

 Why Do Mosquitoes Bite And Drink Blood?

-The most pressing issue the human race has with the mosquito community is that their members love to bite us.
+The most pressing issue the human species has with the mosquito community is that their members love to suck our blood.

 However, why do they do that?
-Many might think that they do it to get some nutrition and energy, build muscle and live a healthier life… that kind of thing, right?
+Many might think our blood is mosquito dinner; they get nutrition and energy to build muscle and perhaps live a healthier life… that kind of thing, right?

-If that’s what you think about mosquitoes, then let me tell two things – one, it’s only the female mosquitoes that bite and suck blood.
-Moreover, humans are not the only species that suffer through these blood-sucking tendencies; mosquitoes also attack animals and other vertebrates.
-Male mosquitoes, on the other hand, feed on flower nectar.
+If that’s what you think about mosquitoes, let me tell you two things.
+One, it’s only the female mosquitoes that bite and suck blood.
+Moreover, humans are not the only species mosquitoes afflict with their blood-sucking tendencies; mosquitoes also attack other mammals.

-Secondly, female mosquitoes don’t suck blood for nutritional purposes, i.e., they don’t derive any energy or nutritional value from your blood.
-Rather, it uses the proteins and certain components in the blood to produce and develop their eggs.
+Second, female mosquitoes don’t suck blood for nutritional purposes, i.e., they don’t derive any energy or nutritional value from your blood.
+Rather, it needs the proteins and iron of mammalian blood to develop its eggs.

 Now, let’s get back to the original question…